top of page

 • Establishing a common entrance and exit

 • Providing disposable plastic boots and on-farm clothing.
-No footwear or clothing from another farm allowed ever
+No footwear or clothing from another farm is allowed ever

 • Making a record of all livestock feed deliveries and supplies